Scalar Curvature Splittings I: Minimal Factors

-For the transformation law (\ref{gre}) we recall that one may characterize $G^{\sima}(x,y)$ as the unique function that solves
+For the transformation law (\ref{gre}), we recall that one may characterize $G^{\sima}(x,y)$ as the unique function that solves

-Thus we insert the right hand side to check this identity using the identity for $G$ relative to $L$:
+We insert the right hand side to check this identity from the identity for $G$ relative to $L$:

-Finally, we get (\ref{ges}) from the work of Ancona \cite[Ch.2]{A1}, carried out in more detail in \cite[Proposition 4.7]{KL}, and $G^{\sima}(q,p)=G^{\sima}(p,q)$.
-These results apply due to the uniform ellipticity, more precisely described as adaptedness in \cite{A1} and \cite{KL}), of $L^{\sima}$ on $(H \setminus \Sigma, {\bp^*}^{^{2}} \cdot g_H)$ and the weak coercivity assumption we made for $L^{\sima}$.
+Finally, we get (\ref{ges}) from the work of Ancona \cite[Ch.~2]{An1}, carried out in more detail in \cite[Proposition 2.13]{KL}, and $G^{\sima}(q,p)=G^{\sima}(p,q)$.
+These results apply due to the uniform ellipticity (more precisely described as adaptedness in \cite{An1} and \cite{KL}) of $L^{\sima}$ on $(H \setminus \Sigma, (\bp^*)^{2} \cdot g_H)$ and the weak coercivity assumption we made for $L^{\sima}$.

-\begin{remark}\ 1.
-The operators and eigenfunctions on $(H \setminus \Sigma, g_H)$ we are interested in all involve $\bp$ which satisfies the naturality axiom (S4).
-The Whitney smoothed version $\bp^*$ satisfies this axiom approximatively in a way quantified in (\ref{smot}).
-The relations (\ref{smot}) also mean that estimates expressed in terms of $\bp^*$ can equally be used for $\bp$ and vice versa.
-Analytically $\bp^*$ is merely used intermediately to unfold $(H \setminus \Sigma, g_H)$ to a \emph{smooth} manifold.
+\begin{remark} \, 1.
+The Whitney smoothed $\bp^*$ satisfies the approximative naturality axiom (\ref{smot}).
+This implies that estimates expressed in terms of $\bp^*$ can equally be used for $\bp$ and vice versa.
+Analytically, $\bp^*$ is merely used intermediately to unfold $(H \setminus \Sigma, g_H)$ to a \emph{smooth} manifold.
 This is a common way to bypass regularity issues from the weaker Lipschitz regularity of $\bp$ in the potential theoretic analysis.
-The appearance of Whitney smoothings cancels out on the way back from the unfolding to $(H \setminus \Sigma, g_H)$ cf.\cite[Ch.3]{L1} for details.\\ 2.
-Like the other quantitative analytic estimates the constants $\beta(H,c),\alpha(H,c),\sigma(H,c)>0$ in \ref{doob} (\ref{ges}) come from the potential theory on the hyperbolic unfolding.
-They are therefore determined from the hyperbolicity and bounded geometry constants we get for the hyperbolic unfolding in \ref{hu}. $H$ and any scaled version $\lambda \cdot H$, $\lambda>0$ have the same unfolding since $\bp_{\lambda \cdot H} \equiv \lambda^{-1} \cdot \bp_{H}$.
-Thus these constants remain unchanged under scalings of $H$, in particular, in blow-up processes. \end{remark}
+The appearance of Whitney smoothings cancels out on the way back from the unfolding to $(H \setminus \Sigma, g_H)$, cf.~\cite[Ch.~3]{L1} for details.\\ 2.
+The constants $\beta(H,c),\alpha(H,c),\sigma(H,c)>0$, or $\beta(n,c),\alpha(n,c),\sigma(n,c)>0$ when $H \in {\cal{H}}^{\R}_n$, in Prop.~\ref{doob} \eqref{ges} come from the potential theory on the hyperbolic unfolding.
+They are determined from the hyperbolicity and bounded geometry constants for the hyperbolic unfolding in Prop.~\ref{hu}. $H$ and any scaled version $\lambda \cdot H$, $\lambda>0$ have the same unfolding since $\bp_{\lambda \cdot H} \equiv \lambda^{-1} \cdot \bp_{H}$.
+Thus these constants remain unchanged under scalings and blow-ups of $H$. \end{remark}